 Use of a TPM helps address a man-in-the-middle threat to TNC Client and other components.
 TPM non-migratable and certified-migratable keys may be used to establish connections to PDP and PEP endpoints.
-Fixing the communications endpoint to hardware minimizes MITM attacks that divert traffic to another platform.
+Fixing the communications endpoint to hardware minimizes certain classes of MITM attacks (where a local redirector is involved).